bobmc-rmm/FlashTools/README.md

 Run it like:-
 *  cd ~/android
 *  ./setup.sh p1
+*  restart computer to realize the latest change
 *  ./setup.sh p2

 <p>Part1 only needs to be run once after you change the $PNAME and $REV
 at the top of the script.
 Part2 can be repeated for flashing another identical phone.</p>
+...